paulca55/google-homepage/README.md

 As part of a course I was set the task of building the Google homepage (without search functionality).

-In this project I used npm, gulp, Sass (SCSS), flexbox and responsive web design techniques.

 View the project here: [https://google.netlify.paulcass.dev](https://google.netlify.paulcass.dev)